ga4gh-discovery/ga4gh-case-discovery/README.md

 # GA4GH Discovery Search API

-A standard for a global federated data sharing network that allows the querying, and subsequent -optional- processing of the results on a cloud environment
+A standard for a global federated data sharing network that allows the querying, and subsequent -optional- processing of the results on a cloud environment.

+Please note this standard is work in progress.

+# Concept

+We would define the two parties involved as the `host` and the `querier`.

+1. The querier would would pose a question to the host.
+We will define this as the `question`
+2. The `question` will contain an `optional` patient data structure.
+While the Matchmaker Exchange (MME) requires a patient to be offered with any query, other networks may not.
+Therefore in order to make the standard general, we propose this value be `optional` and have the host decide whether to support it.
+3. The host uses the `query` section to determine the set of results to return
+4. Within the `query` section there are components.
+Some are used for searching, and some are `filters` used for sieving search results further.

-This standard is work in progress, and built using existing work and contributions by:
+This standard was built using existing work, and contributions by:

 * Global Alliance for Genomics and Health Discovery Search API team
 * Anthony J. Brookes and his team at the Cafe Variome discovery platform